giordanoforischi/apps-script/README.md

 # AppsScript snippets and projects

-This is an AppsScript projects repo with some useful code snippets.
+This is an AppsScript repo with some useful code snippets and small projects.

 ## Links and documentation